Fujifilm X-A5 vs X70

 |Fujifilm X-M1« »||Y||stereo||mono||-||-||mini||2.0||Y||-||-||Fujifilm X-M1|

-The X-A5 is a recent model that features in the current product line-up of Fujifilm.
-In contrast, the X70 has been discontinued (but it can be found pre-owned on eBay).
-As a replacement in the same line of cameras, the X70 was succeeded by the Fujifilm XF10.
+Both the X-A5 and the X70 have been discontinued, but can regularly be found used on eBay.
+The X70 was replaced by the Fujifilm XF10, while the X-A5 does not have a direct successor.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Fujifilm website.

 So what is the bottom line?
 Which of the two cameras – the Fujifilm X-A5 or the Fujifilm X70 – has the upper hand?
 Is one clearly better than the other?
 Below is a summary of the relative strengths of each of the two contestants.